 Just make sure not to wait until morning because by then traffic can become overwhelming everywhere along this route (especially if someone got caught up).

 We suggest you drive from 8 am onwards so as not to get stuck with hours of queuing outside stores or miss opportunities due only to arriving late into the day; researching what things one wants/needs to see while traveling through Maui becomes essential otherwise time flies past quickly.

 Road to Hana

 The Road to Hana can be a long, winding drive with many stops.
-We suggest the following: at Mile 2 you will find Twin Falls for an easy hike and refreshing smoothie or coconut juice.
-Next up is Garden of Eden Arboretum (10 miles) where visitors get a chance to see Hawaiian flora and fauna before continuing on their journey past mile marker 29 into Wai’anapanapa State Park which has black sand beaches along its gorgeous coastline as well as rare glimpses into Old Hawaii if one visits during off-season hours when most tourists aren’t present yet!
+We suggest the following: at Mile 2 you will find Twin Falls for an easy hike and a refreshing smoothie or coconut juice.
+Next up is the Garden of Eden Arboretum (10 miles) where visitors get a chance to see Hawaiian flora and fauna.
+Before continuing on Your journey past mile marker 29 into Wai’anapanapa State Park which has black sand beaches along its gorgeous coastline as well as rare glimpses into Old Hawaii if one visits during off-season hours when most tourists aren’t present yet!
 In town check out Art Galleries in Hanabay Marketplace ̶ guests should also stop by Hamoa Beach just beyond this location offering amazing views.

 Moloka’i’s Kalaupapa National Historical Park – Maui

 Kalaupapa National Historical Park is a remote destination that embodies the spirituality and natural beauty of Hawaii.
 It was home to over 8,000 people who die from Hansen’s Disease between 1866-1934 until it became a historical park in 1980 paying homage to all those who suffered including Saint Damien or “the miracle worker” as he came to be called by locals after his death due too their belief he worked some sort miracle during this time healing patients without medicine just faith.